 Apocalypse Child — a Filipino indie film that defies traditional storytelling — creates an experience as captivating and untamed as the waves of Baler.

-Take the purest form of matter and turn it into design and creativity, and you’ll get this well-crafted movie.
-The creative process behind Apocalypse Child is of mind-blowing proportion.
-Cinematic elements and narrative atoms collide to form a complex mix of emotions and expressions — definite to make you scream for more and hope the movie never ends.
+Take the purest form of matter and turn it into a substance of design and creativity and you’ll get this well crafted drama genre movie.
+The creative process that went into Apocalypse Child is of mind blowing proportion.
+Bits of cinematic elements and a narrative of structural atoms form a complex mix of emotions and a gamut of expressions definite to make you scream for more and hope the movie never ends.

 A Cinematic Ride Through Emotions and Myth